Which Scandinavian languages should I learn?

 2. Not very popular beyond North Central Europe

-Approximately 20 million worldwide speak all the Nordic and Scandinavian languages combined, but this is only about 0.3% of the global population.
+Approximately 20 million people worldwide speak all the Nordic and Scandinavian languages combined, but this is only about 0.3% of the global population.

 If your job or business requires knowledge of the Nordic language, it’s an entirely different matter.